-- The Board oversees that there are review mechanisms regarding the Company's compliance with all relevant laws, regulations, codes of conduct, industry standards and guidance notes. - The Company's dedicated Compliance Officer and Senior Management who each have over 20 or more years of experience - are familiar with and monitor developments in local laws and regulations. - Work with third party service providers such as its external auditors EY Bermuda; Bermuda counsel Appleby; U.S. counsel Sidley Austin, Virtual Chief Information Security Officer Cyber Chain Alliance, and Corporate Services Conyers. - The Company participates in industry peer groups and organizations which discuss and consider compliance and regulatory issues. - Management conducts periodic informational meetings with the Bermuda Monetary Authority to ensure they are informed of developments affecting the company.
+- > The Board oversees that there are review mechanisms regarding the Company's compliance with all relevant laws, regulations, codes of conduct, industry standards and guidance notes. - The Company's dedicated Compliance Officer and Senior Management who each have over 20 or more years of experience - are familiar with and monitor developments in local laws and regulations. - Work with third party service providers such as its external auditors and tax advisors EY Bermuda; Bermuda counsel - Appleby; U.S. counsel - Sidley Austin, Virtual Chief Information Security Officer - Cyber Chain Alliance and Davies as our Insurance Manager who support and advise us when and if needed. - The Company participates in industry peer groups and organizations which discuss and consider compliance and regulatory issues. - Management conducts periodic informational meetings with the Bermuda Monetary Authority to ensure they are informed of developments affecting the company.

 The compliance function reports to and is subject to oversight by the Risk Committee and Audit Committee.
 Employees are educated that they must comply with all laws and regulations as laid out in our Code of Conduct and Employee Handbook.
-We seek to continually improve the process by which risks facing the company are identified, evaluated and mitigated.
+We seek to continually improve the process by which risks facing the company are identified, evaluated, and mitigated.
 This results in the continual refinement of the organization's operational practices.